City Circle

 The City Circle is a mostly-underground railway line located in the Sydney central business district and Haymarket, in New South Wales, Australia, that forms the core of Sydney's passenger rail network.
-The lines are owned by the Transport Asset Holding Entity, a State government agency, and operated under Transport for NSW's Sydney Trains brand.
+The lines are owned by the Transport Asset Manager of New South Wales, a State government agency, and operated under Transport for NSW's Sydney Trains brand.
 Despite its name, the City Circle is of a horseshoe shape, with trains operating in a U-shaped pattern.
 The constituent stations of the Circle are (clockwise): Central, Town Hall, Wynyard, Circular Quay, St James, Museum and back to Central.

 History and description

 The original concept for the City Railway was part of a report dated 1915 submitted to the government by chief railway engineer, John Bradfield, upon his return from overseas study, with work commencing the following year.
 His concepts were largely based on the New York City Subway, which he observed during his time in New York City.